nirum-lang/nirum/docs/target/elm.md

     E.g., `enum business-entity = ltd | inc;` becomes
     `type BusinessEntity = Ltd | Inc`.

+ -  A `record` type becomes a `type` with a single constructor which has the same name to the type.
+A constructor has a parameter of a record, and the record consits of fields (in Elm) mapped to fields (in Nirum).
+    E.g., `record point (float32 x, float32 y);` becomes to
+    `type Point = Point { x : Float, y : Float }`.

  -  An `alias` to a type is translated to a `type alias`, e.g., `type foo-bar = text;` becomes `type alias FooBar = String`.